Kanomble/celery_blast/README.md

 <a name="download_process"></a>
 ## Download and formatting procedure of genome assemblies
-If the user presses the download button, a celery asynchronous task is executed.
+When the user clicks the download button, a celery asynchronous task is initiated.
-This task is composed of multiple subtasks, that perform the relevant database creation steps.
+This task consists of multiple subtasks, each responsible for performing specific steps in the database creation process.
-Celery allows task monitoring via a logger and with the `TaskResult` model of the [result backend](https://docs.celeryproject.org/en/stable/userguide/tasks.html#task-result-backends).
+Celery allows for task monitoring through a logger and the ``TaskResult`` model of the [result backend](https://docs.celeryproject.org/en/stable/userguide/tasks.html#task-result-backends).

-The name of the function and celery task, which is triggered by the button is `download_blast_databases_based_on_summary_file` resides in the `refseq_transactions/tasks.py` file.
-This function has to process three main steps, first it tries to download and decompress all files that reside in a table that has been created during `BlastDatabase` model creation (s. above section).
+The task is triggered by a function called ``download_blast_databases_based_on_summary_file`` in the ``refseq_transactions/tasks.py`` file, which has three main steps.
+Firstly, it attempts to download and decompress all files stored in a table created during ``BlastDatabase`` model creation (as described in the above section).
-The celery task formats the downloaded protein fasta files to BLAST databases and writes an alias file similar to the file that is created with the `blastdb_aliastool`.
+The celery task then formats the downloaded protein fasta files into BLAST databases and generates an alias file similar to the one created with the ``blastdb_aliastool``.
-In all of these three main steps processes via the `subprocess.Popen` interface are executed.
+All three main steps are performed using the ``subprocess.Popen`` interface.

-As a first step, the unix command `wget` and `gzip` are used to download and simultaneous decompress genome assemblies from the NCBI FTP server.
+In the first step, the Unix commands ``wget`` and ``gzip`` are used to download and simultaneously decompress genome assemblies from the NCBI FTP server.
+This is accomplished with the following command:
-This is done with following command: `wget -qO- ftp_path | gzip -d > assembly_file.faa`.
-If this command results into any error (returncode != 0) it is retried with a maximum of ten tries.
+``wget -qO- ftp_path | gzip -d > assembly_file.faa``.
+If this command produces an error (returncode != 0), it is retried up to a maximum of ten times.
-If there is no positive returncode after ten tries, the assembly file is skipped and the FTP-path that points to the file is written into a logfile.
+If the command still fails after ten attempts, the assembly file is skipped, and the FTP path pointing to the file is written to a logfile.
-In the next step `makeblastdb` is used to format the downloaded and decompressed assembly files.
+Finally, in the next step, ``makeblastdb`` is used to format the downloaded and decompressed assembly files into BLAST databases.

 <a name="makeblastdb"></a>
 #### Notes on the `makeblastdb` program and BLAST database formatting
+The ``makeblastdb`` module is a useful tool for building custom BLAST databases.
-With the `makeblastdb` module custom BLAST databases are builded.
-Per default, it will create a database for the input sequences, e.g. if you submit following cmd:
+By default, it creates a database based on the input sequences.
-`makeblastdb -in .\prot_1_db.faa -dbtype prot -taxid 1140 -blastdb_version 5` you will create a database for the `bw_prot_db.faa`.
+For example, if you submit the following command: ``makeblastdb -in .\prot_1_db.faa -dbtype prot -taxid 1140 -blastdb_version 5``, a database named bw_prot_db.faa will be created.
-The `-taxid` parameter is used to assign the taxonomic node 1140 (*Synechococcus elongatus* 7492) to all sequences that reside in the `bw_prot_db.faa` fasta file.
+The ``-taxid`` parameter is used to assign the taxonomic node 1140 (corresponding to Synechococcus elongatus 7492) to all sequences in the bw_prot_db.faa fasta file.
-If you have mutliple fasta files that needs to get formatted with the `makeblastdb` program, there are two options.
-First, you can pass multiple fasta files to the `-in` parameter.
+If you need to format multiple fasta files using the ``makeblastdb`` program, there are two options available.
+First, you can provide multiple fasta files to the ``-in`` parameter.
-Secondly, after formatting each fasta individually, you can create a `.pal` database alias file that lists all existing databases, or you can use the `blastdb_aliastool` program to create this alias file for you.
-If they have the same taxonomic node you can pass the taxid with the `-taxid` parameter to the program, if not use the `-taxid_map` parameter.
+Alternatively, after formatting each fasta file individually, you can create a ``.pal`` database alias file that lists all existing databases.
+The ``blastdb_aliastool`` program can also be used to create this alias file for you.
+If the sequences in the fasta files have the same taxonomic node, you can use the ``-taxid`` parameter to assign the taxid to the program.
+However, if they have different taxonomic nodes, you should use the ``-taxid_map`` parameter instead.

 ```` Bash
 makeblastdb -in .\prot_1_db.faa -dbtype prot -taxid 1140 -blastdb_version 5